k4ntz/OC_Atari/README.md

 - [X] Skiing
 - [X] Space Invaders
 - [X] Tennis
+- [X] Time Pilot
+- [ ] Up n Down (in progress)
 - [X] Venture
 - [X] VideoPinball
-- [ ] YarsRevenge
+- [ ] YarsRevenge (in progress)

+A list of all gymnasium games can be found in the [Gymnasium Documentation](https://gymnasium.farama.org/environments/atari/)

 ### The two modes of OCAtari
 OCAtari supports two different modes to extract objects from the current state:

-**Vision Extraction Mode:** Return a list of objects currently on the screen with their X, Y, Width, Height, R, G, B Values, based on handwritten rules used on the visual representation.
+**Vision Extraction Mode (VEM):** Return a list of objects currently on the screen with their X, Y, Width, Height, R, G, B Values, based on handwritten rules used on the visual representation.

-**Ram Extraction Mode:** Uses the object values stored in the RAM to detect the objects currently on the screen.
+**Ram Extraction Mode (REM):** Uses the object values stored in the RAM to detect the objects currently on the screen.

 ### Use these trained agents and the demo script: